 5 URL clicks from the SERPs / 100 Impressions = 5% CTR

 The CTR can quickly highlight how rankings are not the end goal for SEO as it’s not uncommon to rank high with very few clicks at all.
-Good rankings is pointless if people don’t even end up visiting your site, let alone do any business with you.
+Good rankings are pointless if people don’t even end up visiting your site, let alone do any business with you.

 Improving CTR usually comes down to two things, the relevancy of your website for the keywords you’re optimising for and the quality of your meta titles and descriptions and sometimes your Schema markup.
 Both meta titles and descriptions will appear in the SERPs so if your pages get a high CTR, that means users are finding your titles or meta descriptions relevant and interesting enough to click on.
 Pages with low CTR, meanwhile, can mean users don’t find them relevant so you need to optimise your titles and descriptions better.